-Who is visitor?
-You should have your site visitor IP address available with you to know the geographical location and identity of that visitor.
+Who is your visitor? − You should have your site visitor IP address available with you to know the geographical location and identity of that visitor.

-Visitors Timestamp: This is important to know what time most of the visitors are visiting your site so in case if you plan a server down then you can decide it very easily.
-Second timestamp and IP address will help you to identify your site visitor in case an investigation is required against a site visitor.
+Visitors’ Timestamp − You should be aware of the time when your site gets the most number of visitors so that you can plan a server down easily.
+Secondly, timestamp and IP address will help you identify your site visitors in case an investigation is required against a site visitor.

-What visitor is using ?
-What pages did the site visitor view on your web site will give you an idea about the importance of various sections of your web site.
+What the visitors prefer? − What pages did the site visitor view on your website will give you an idea about the importance of various sections of your website.

-How long stay? − How long a site visitor is staying at your site.
-This is important for you to know this duration if visitors are leaving your site just after browsing 1 or 2 pages then you should think some way to retain them for long time on your site.
+How long do they stay? − How much time a visitor spends on your site?
+If visitors are leaving your site just after browsing 1 or 2 pages, then you should come up with some innovative ways to retain them for a longer duration.

 Another good program is Webalizer.
-This is will give you all the basic site statistics you need.
+This will give you all the basic site statistics you need.

-There is a very basic terminology related to your web site statistics.
-Go through the following terms to become more comfortable with your site statistics report and analysis.
+Go through the following terms so that become more comfortable with your site statistics report and analysis.

-Unique Visits − The number of unique visitors you had for the given time period.
-Example: if there was only a single person who visited your web site, and visited 1,000 separate times in a day, the unique visits would just be one.
+Unique Visits − The number of unique visitors you had in a given time period.
+Example − if there was only a single person who visited your website, and visited 1,000 separate times in a day, the unique visits would just be one.
 The uniqueness is counted based on the IP address of the visitor.

-Total Visits − The total number of visits including duplicate visits, that a web site receives in a given time period.
-Each time a site visitor reaches to your site it is counted one visit.
+Total Visits − The total number of visits including duplicate visits that a website receives in a given time period.
+Each time a site visitor reaches your site, it is counted as one visit.

-Hits - This is very similar to page views and will be counted every time a visitor will click any link related to your web site.
+Hits − Hits are very similar to page views and will be counted every time a visitor clicks any link related to your website.

-Direct Access : - This amount refers to the people who accessed your web site through their bookmarks or typed in your URL manually in the URL box of the browser.
+Direct Access − It refers to the people who accessed your website through their bookmarks or typed in your URL manually in the URL box of the browser.

-Referrer & Referral URL − The web address where the visitor followed a link to reach your web site.
-For example if someone finds your web site in google search and click over the link then google will be referrer.
+Referrer & Referral URL − The web address where the visitor followed a link to reach your website.
+For example, if someone finds your website in google search and clicks over the link to reach your site, then google will be the referrer.